qpham843/software-dev/ChromeExtension1.0/readme.md

 # Query Mini-Extension

+Submit articles to be vetted by Public Editor conveniently through this extension.
+This extension also automatically checks if the article you visit has already been vetted.

-This describes the function of each line of code in the mini-extension.
+The rest of this readme describes the function of each line of code in the mini-extension.
 Each line in the description corresponds with a line of code in the respective file.
-The only files that are actually necessary to the functioning of the Mini-Extension are the following:
+The only files that are necessary to the functioning of the Mini-Extension are the following:

 ## manifest.json:

 This is the foundational structure of the Chrome Extension.
 This is the second version of the manifest.json file.
-This is name of this extension.
+This is the name of this extension.
 This is the description of the extension.
 This is the version of the extension.
 This extension requires access to the "tabs" permission, which retrieves the tabs you have open.